Overview and introduction

-An overview of the syllabus and scheme of work
+An overview of the syllabus

 This prescribed subject focuses on struggles for rights and freedoms in the mid-20th century.
 The first case study explores the civil rights movement in the US between 1954 and the passing of the Voting Rights Act in 1965.
 This worksheet provides students with an overview and encourages them to develop their own timeline and list of key terms.